Both players will be eligible in the fall.

-Nevada nearly got Wilner his first team victory as the Pack tied Oregon State at the Pacific Invitational but fell to the Beavers in the first hole of the playoff.
+Nevada nearly got Wilner his first team victory as the team tied Oregon State at the Pacific Invitational but fell to the Beavers on the first hole of the playoff.
 Lucas did secure the individual victory, the first by a player under Wilner.

-Wilner's first season at Nevada in 2010-12 was marked by a strong showing against a challenging schedule and culminated with a pair of golfers - Scott Smith and Kevin Lucas - earning All-Western Athletic Conference accolades.
+Wilner's first season as the head coach of the Wolf Pack in 2010-11 was marked by a strong showing against a challenging schedule and culminated with a pair of golfers, Scott Smith and Kevin Lucas, earning All-Western Athletic Conference accolades.
 Smith earned an at-large spot into the NCAA Regionals as well, marking the third straight season Nevada was a part of postseason play.
 Smith twice earned WAC Golfer of the Week honors during the season.

 Individually, Jared Becher qualified for the NCAA Regional event and placed fifth at the Southwest Regional, narrowly missing a spot in the NCAA Championships.
-Becher and Ryan Hallisey each won WAC Golfer of the Week honors from the WAC during the season.
-Becher, Taylor Coffman and Scott Smith also earned Academic All-WAC honors for the Pack.
-Coffman was named to the ESPN the Magazine Academic All-District VIII at-large teams while Coffman and Smith were named Cleveland Golf/Srixon All-America Scholars by the Golf Coaches Association of America.
+Becher and Ryan Hallisey each won WAC Golfer of the Week honors from during the season.
+Taylor Coffman was named to the ESPN the Magazine Academic All-District VIII at-large teams and he, along with Smith, were named Cleveland Golf/Srixon All-America Scholars by the Golf Coaches Association of America.

 In his first season with the Wolf Pack in 2008-09, Wilner helped the men's golf team to five top five finishes, including a win at the 2009 Stevinson Ranch Invitational, while Jared Becher, Ryan Hallisey and Scott Smith all earned All-Western Athletic Conference honors.
 On the women's side, the Wolf Pack had three top five showings, including a second-place team finish and individual win by first-team All-WAC honoree Melanie De Leon at the Northwest Inland Cup.